MAKING AN APPOINTMENT

 Request a virtual appointment by:

-Students who make in-person appointments with Health Services will need to meet all the Pratt mandated requirements for entry on campus, including signing the social contract and providing negative COVID-19 testing results.
+Students who make in-person appointments with Health Services will need to meet all the Pratt mandated requirements for entry on campus, including signing the social contract and uploading your covid vaccines and booster if eligible.
 You can find more information on returning to campus on the Back to Pratt website.

 On Campus Emergencies

 Extension 3333 (On campus phone)

 Health Services is not open 24 hours a day, therefore, you will need to use your best judgment when deciding where to seek treatment.

 Here are some examples of how to choose between Emergency vs Urgent care

 Urgent Care clinic:

 - Back or muscle pain